Will Indonesia's Prabowo move closer to Trump, Xi or both? - ExBulletin

 The project failed because the price, recognition of Israel under the Trump administration's Abraham Accords, was too high for Jakarta, according to an interview Boehler gave to Bloomberg in late 2020.

-In the Prabowo administration, Luhut serves as head of the National Economic Council and special advisor for investment affairs.
+In the Prabowos administration, Luhut serves as head of the National Economic Council and special advisor for investment affairs.
 But in a cabinet of more than 100 civil servants, his influence has diminished.

 One possibility for strengthening ties under Trump would be for Prabowo to capitalize on the connections among billionaires in Trump's inner circle.
 This would include Trump's richest backer, Elon Musk, and Hary Tanoesoedibjo, an Indonesian tycoon who has partnered with the Trump family on several real estate projects in Indonesia.
 Both were at Trump's residence in Mar-a-Lago, Florida, on Tuesday evening to celebrate his election victory.

 Tanoesoedibjo, who usually goes by his initials HT, did not confirm whether he would facilitate a Trump-Prabowo meeting next week.
-However, he added, Trump's victory would bring “positive hope for Indonesia.”
+However, he added, Trump's victory would bring positive hope to Indonesia.

 Investing in nickel

-Under Jokowi's administration, Jakarta courted Musk, head of SpaceX and Tesla, to invest in two key areas: satellites and electric vehicle batteries.
+Under Jokowis' administration, Jakarta has courted Musk, head of SpaceX and Tesla, to invest in two key areas: satellites and electric vehicle batteries.
 Earlier this year, Musk launched SpaceX's satellite internet service, Starlink, in Bali and the Moluccas.

 Possessing the world's largest nickel reserves, Indonesia is eager to develop its electric vehicle battery industry, and Prabowo is expected to continue his predecessor's efforts to entice Tesla to invest.